cmoesgaard/curl/tests/README.md

   test many times and makes each different memory allocation fail on each successive run.
 This tests the out of memory error handling code to ensure that memory leaks do not occur even in those situations.
-It can help to compile curl with `CPPFLAGS=-DMEMDEBUG_LOG_SYNC` when using this option, to ensure that the memory log file is properly written even if curl crashes.
+It can help to compile carl with `CPPFLAGS=-DMEMDEBUG_LOG_SYNC` when using this option, to ensure that the memory log file is properly written even if carl crashes.

 ### Debug